bigeasy/destructible/diary.md

+## Sat Aug 24 14:14:05 CDT 2019

+Otherwise you get an unhandled rejection.
+That will have a stack trace, sometimes, and that's nice, but in those cases where the stack trace is truncated, as in a response to a socket becoming ready to read, you're not likely to know where in your code this track trace arises.

+You'll at least known the strand in which it arose with `Destructible` and that is often more than enough to know where to look, since each strand tends to deal with one asynchronous object.

 ## Wed Dec 19 15:35:26 CST 2018

 Diary procedure is to re-read your diary when you return to the project.
 When